alejandroalffer/alastria-node-t/README.md

 * JSON / RPC connection: you should upgrade the following files, in order to allow web3 connections; `docker-compose.yml` allow new connection from tcp/22000, or the one defined in `alastria-node-data/env/geth.common.sh` related to _RCP_ connections.
 > NOTE: exposing this port should be controled by any kind of firewall, or using any proxy filtering, as proposed in [alastria-access-point](https://github.com/alastria/alastria-access-point) proyect
-* WebSockets connection: please, follow this article [Connecting to an Alastria's Red T node using WebSockets](https://tech.tribalyte.eu/blog-websockets-red-t-alastria) created by Ronny Demera, from Tribalyte
+* WebSockets connection: please, follow this article [Connecting to an Alastria-T Network node using WebSockets](https://tech.tribalyte.eu/blog-websockets-red-t-alastria) created by Ronny Demera, from Tribalyte

 ## Parameters for Boot Nodes